MrIzzat/Front-End-Web-Developer-Udacity/Notes/Web APIs and Asynchronous Applications/2_HTTP Requests and Routes/Client Side and Server Side.md

 The `fetch()` can be used by the client side code to send a HTTP request to a server.
 The `method` can be specified to what kind of HTTP request should be sent whether it be a **POST**, a **GET**, a **DELETE** etc. request.
 Some boiler plate information that is important is the `credentials`.
 The `headers` can be used to specified the the format of the content in the body, `application/json` refers to the body being in JSON format.
 The `body` needs make sure the data is formatted to be in JSON string form which is what `JSON.stringify()` does.

-Checkout the example in the `Client Side and Server Side exercise` folder.
+Checkout an example in the `Client Side and Server Side Exercise` folder.